WordPress/developer-blog-content/readme.md

 # Welcome

 to the GitHub space where WordPress teams coordinate content to be published on the [Developer Blog](https://developer.wordpress.org/news/).
-The Developer Blog is now in public beta.

 - [How to contribute](https://developer.wordpress.org/news/how-to-contribute/)
 - [Tips and guidelines for Writers](https://developer.wordpress.org/news/tips-and-guidelines-for-writers/)